6th National Congress of the Chinese Communist Party

 The 6th National Congress of the Chinese Communist Party was held from June 18 - July 11, 1928 in Moscow, Soviet Union.
 It is the only national congress of the Chinese Communist Party (CCP) to be held abroad.
 142 people attended the Congress, including 82 formal representatives with the right to vote.

 The Pervomayskoe Estate in Moscow where the congress convened.

 Background

-After the breakup of the first KMT–CCP Alliance, There are disputes within the CCP on the nature of the society and the nature, target, motivation and future of the revolution that the CCP wants to launch.
-It is urgent to hold a national congress to solve the disputes.
+After the breakup of the first KMT–CCP Alliance, there were disputes within the CCP over the nature of the society and the nature, target, motivation and future of the revolution that the CCP wished to launch.
+It was urgent to hold a national congress to solve the disputes.

-Because the Nationalist Government of China led by Chiang Kai-shek had recently begun a massive wave of persecution against members of the CCP, it's hard to find a place to safly hold the Congress.
+Because the Nationalist Government of China led by Chiang Kai-shek had recently begun a massive wave of persecution against members of the CCP, it was hard to find a place to safely hold the Congress.
 What's more, the Fourth Congress of the Profintern, the Sixth Congress of the Comintern, and the Fifth Congress of the Young Communist International would be held in Moscow in the spring and summer of 1928.
-Considering that representatives will be sent to attend these conferences, the CCP decided to hold its sixth congress in Moscow.
+Considering that representatives would be sent to attend these conferences, the CCP decided to hold its sixth congress in Moscow.

-In March 1928, the Comintern agreed to hold the 6th National Congress of the Chinese Communist Party in Soviet Union.
+In March 1928, the Comintern agreed to hold the 6th National Congress of the Chinese Communist Party in the Soviet Union.
 From late April, Qu Qiubai, Zhou Enlai and other CCP leaders and more than 100 representatives attending the Sixth Congress secretly went to Moscow in groups.